solarmon/WHDLoad-Game-Launcher/README.md

 When a **Directory** (or **Archive** or **Plain File**) is used, you **can** specify the volume name.

-Thus, if you have multiple game slave files in your WHDL game partition and want to specify the game slave version to launch, the WHDLoad game must be mounted as a **Directory**.
-Otherwise, a user selection dialogue will be used to ask the user to select a game slave file to launch.
+Thus, if you have multiple game slave files in your WHDL game partition and want to specify the game slave version to launch, the WHDLoad game must be mounted as a **Directory** and the slave file name provided as the volume name.
+Otherwise, a selection dialogue will be used to ask the user to select a game slave file to launch.

 **It is also recommended that both the WHDLoad DH0: and Game/Games DH1 partition are mount as as a directories - it just makes make changes to them much easier on the host emaulation system.**